ReasonMaster44/Voice-Leading-Solver/README.md

 ## The Solution

-Given any melodic line, a smoothness score can be derived by adding up all the interval jumps between notes.
-A semitone interval has the smallest smoothness value of 1
+Given any melodic line, a roughness score can be derived by adding up all the interval jumps between notes.
+A semitone interval has the smallest roughness value of 1.

-Here are some examples of melodies with their corresponding smoothness score:
+Here are some examples of melodies with their corresponding roughness score:

 * A, A# - 1
 * C, D, C, C - 4